 Emsculpt NEO Before and After*

 Emsculpt NEO before and after pictures prove this treatment is in a league of its own.
-As with any body shaping treatment, results will vary*.
-However, each patient achieves noticeable fat reduction and sculpted muscles.
-The before and after images show actual results from this new treatment.
+As with any body-shaping treatment, results will vary*.
+However, the before and after images show actual results from genuine patients of this new treatment.

 The best way to secure transformative results is by selecting a reputable, skilled professional.
-Emsculpt NEO is a technique-sensitive procedure.
+This body contouring treatment is a technique-sensitive procedure.
 The more experienced the treatment specialist is the better your results.

 What Makes Emsculpt NEO Different?

-Emsculpt NEO is different from the Original Emsculpt in a few ways.
-The new treatment utilizes the same High-Intensity Focused Electromagnetic (HIFEM) energy as the original treatment.
+Emsculpt NEO is different from the original Emsculpt in a few ways.
+The new treatment utilizes the same High-Intensity Focused Electromagnetic (HIFEM) energy as the initial treatment.
 However, Emsculpt NEO goes a step further by incorporating Radio Frequency energy.
-The addition of RF technology enhances the procedure’s ability to burn fat cells.
-Emsculpt NEO is also ideal for most body types (with BMIs of up to 35.)
+The addition of RF technology enhances the procedure’s ability to destroy fat cells.
+Furthermore, the new Emsculpt treats a broader demographic than the original treatment.
+The new treatment is suitable for most body types (with BMIs of up to 35.)

-How Does Emsculpt NEO Work?
+How Does The New Treatment Work?

 During a 30-minute treatment, an applicator emits HIFEM and RF energies simultaneously.
 Radiofrequency delivers thermal energy to the tissues, warming up the muscles while heating the fat cells.
-In minutes the subcutaneous fat cells begin to die.
+Within minutes the subcutaneous fat cells begin to die.

 While the fat cells are dying, the HIFEM energy penetrates the muscle tissues stimulating powerful contractions.
 These contractions are known as supramaximal contractions.
 The contractions work the muscles more intensely than manual exercise.
 Once the session is finished, the treatment induces more than 20,000 contractions in the target muscle group.
 The body creates more muscle cells and enhances muscle fibers to adapt to the stress of the contractions.

-After the Emsculpt NEO treatment, the dead fat cells process out of the body through the lymphatic system.
+After the treatment, the dead fat cells process out of the body through the lymphatic system.
 Once removed, they can never grow back or be replaced.
 This body shaping treatment provides last fat reduction as long as the patient follows a healthy lifestyle afterward.

-Emsculpt NEO Treatment Areas
+Treatment Areas

-Emsculpt NEO is FDA cleared to treat 4 areas of the body:
+Emsculpt NEO is FDA cleared to treat four areas of the body: